Small change. Big difference.

 Short term - what's been happening

-One part of our GreenSkies programme is a small mandatory zonal GreenSkies charge as part of every fare; these funds are then invested in internationally accredited carbon offset schemes to take the same amount of carbon out of the atmosphere that each flight produces.
+One part of our GreenSkies programme is a small mandatory zonal GreenSkies charge as part of every fare; these funds offset all flight carbon emissions through internationally accredited carbon offsetting schemes.

 Our GreenSkies charge is based on a zonal scale and is aimed at aligning the carbon offset charge with the levels of fuel used depending on the distance you fly.